 Our church relies for its upkeep on the giving of the congregation in financial support.
 We do not receive any support from the State or the Church of England.

 Regular committed giving allows us to plan ahead and our Treasurer will be pleased to give you more information on this.
 The most efficient way to give to the Church is by the Gift Aid scheme.

-It is possible to give online through Lepton, the Christian giving app.
+It is possible to give online through Just Giving below

-or if you’d prefer you can download and print a giving form by clicking on this link
+Or if you’d prefer you can download and print a giving form.

 For up to date information on our charitable status, financial affairs and trustees please visit the Charity Commission website.

 A donation is worth more with Gift Aid.
 Gift Aid is a simple way for us to increase the value of gifts of money we receive from UK taxpayers.